Tanvi-412/Prep_Your_Meal/README.md

 --3-- Install node modules
   --3.1-- Make sure you are running the latest version of node.js (^10) by running node --version on your command prompt
   --3.2-- In your command prompt/terminal change directory to the root directory of the project ../Prep_Your_Meal/
-  --3.3-- Run the following command to install all node modules and dependencies: npm i
+  --3.3-- Run the following command to install all node modules and dependencies for backend: npm i --3.4-- In your command prompt/terminal change directory to ../Prep_Your_Meal/client --3.5-- Run the following command to install all node modules and dependencies for frontend: npm i

 --4-- Running Backend and Frontend Servers
   --4.1-- In your command prompt/terminal change directory to the root directory of the project ../Prep_Your_Meal/